 - Unscrew the rod and use your sandpaper, steel wool or emery cloth to carefully rub the metal rod.

 - Wipe off the rod with a paper towel.

 - Replace the furnace doors.

 - Turn the furnace’s power back on.
-It could go through a sequence of tests before continuing normal running.
-If your furnace doesn’t turn on, the sensor might require replacement or something else could be creating an issue.
-If this takes place, get in touch with us at 847-306-8990 for heating and cooling repair assistance.
+It may go through a set of checks before resuming regular operation.
+If your furnace doesn’t start, the sensor may need to be replaced or something else could be wrong.
+If this happens, contact us at +1 847-293-0047 for heating and cooling repair assistance.